Circle Centre Mall: Location and layout

-Circle Centre covers approximately two square blocks in downtown Indianapolis, one block south of Monument Circle.
-It is bounded by Washington Street on the north, Meridian Street on the east, Georgia Street on the south, and Illinois Street on the west.
+Circle Centre covered approximately two square blocks in downtown Indianapolis, one block south of Monument Circle.
+It was bounded by Washington Street on the north, Meridian Street on the east, Georgia Street on the south, and Illinois Street on the west.
 Maryland Street splits the north block from the south block.

-The mall covers 7.2 acre, with a parking garage on the opposite side of Illinois Street covering 2.0 acre and connected by a sky bridge.
+The mall covered 7.2 acre, with a parking garage on the opposite side of Illinois Street covering 2.0 acre and connected by a sky bridge.
 Two underground parking garages underlay the mall itself.
 The mall contains 960000 sqft of space, of which 793700 sqft is leasable.

 Circle Center was laid out in a "dumbbell" shape, with the two anchor stores at each end connected by a skylighted spine lined with stores.
-The ground level is split by Maryland Street, but the second, third, and fourth levels are joined by a wide sky bridge.
-On the first level, the anchors and a number of restaurants have entrances directly from the street.
-The fourth level contains the movie theater and other entertainment venues, but no other retailers.
+The ground level was split by Maryland Street, but the second, third, and fourth levels were joined by a wide sky bridge.
+On the first level, the anchors and a number of restaurants had entrances directly from the street.
+The fourth level contained the movie theater and other entertainment venues, but no other retailers.

-The mall is connected on the south, west, and northwest to the Indianapolis skywalk network, connecting it directly to the Indiana Convention Center, Lucas Oil Stadium, and twelve hotels (including the Omni Severin Hotel, Le Méridien Indianapolis, Conrad Indianapolis, Embassy Suites, Hyatt Regency Indianapolis, Marriott Indianapolis, Westin, Crowne Plaza, and JW Marriott Indianapolis).
-The northwest connection leads to the Artsgarden that is suspended over the intersection of Illinois and Washington streets.
+The mall was connected on the south, west, and northwest to the Indianapolis skywalk network, connecting it directly to the Indiana Convention Center, Lucas Oil Stadium, and twelve hotels (including the Omni Severin Hotel, Le Méridien Indianapolis, Conrad Indianapolis, Embassy Suites, Hyatt Regency Indianapolis, Marriott Indianapolis, Westin, Crowne Plaza, and JW Marriott Indianapolis).
+The northwest connection led to the Artsgarden that is suspended over the intersection of Illinois and Washington streets.